 Users who report no symptoms and no recent contact with someone who may have COVID-19 get a Green Pass.
 This means you are “cleared” for the day.
 Individuals reporting to campus will be expected to show their Green Pass on entry into buildings, wear a face covering, and practice physical distancing.

-Users who receive a Red Pass will be directed to assistance and follow up tailored to their individual needs.
+Users who do report symptoms or recent contact with someone who may have COVID-19 get a Red Pass.
+This means you are “not cleared” for the day.
+Users who receive a Red Pass will be asked to answer additional questions which allow follow up to be tailored to their individual needs.
 It is important to read the instructions provided on your Red Pass carefully and follow them right away.
 Our goal is to get things back to normal quickly, for you and the Penn community.

 - Stay home, wear a face covering, and avoid contact with others - including those you live with.

-If you do not get a Green Pass as a result of a genuine mistake, you can retake the symptom check at PennOpen Pass to correct your answer.
+If you do not get a Green Pass as a result of a genuine mistake, you can retake the symptom check at PennOpen Pass by simply re-clicking the original link to correct your answer.
 When you submit your answers, you certify that the information is true and correct to the best of your knowledge.

 Do not come to work or class in-person if you are sick or feel unwell, even if you have a Green Pass.
 Contact your health care provider for guidance.
-PennOpen Pass is a screening tool to help identify people who need COVID-19 testing to reduce the risk of an outbreak.
-It does not screen you for other illnesses – and if you have other symptoms you may be contagious with something else.
+PennOpen Pass is a screening tool to help identify people who need COVID-19 testing or quarantine advice to reduce the risk of an outbreak.
+It does not screen you for other illnesses.
+If you have other symptoms you may be contagious with something else.

 For University employees, refer to the COVID-19 Sick Time and Leave Guidance.
 For UPHS employees, refer to the UPHS Human Resources COVID-19 Guidelines (you must be on the UPHS network or logged in via VPN to access this resource).
 If your supervisor has questions, please ask them to contact the PennOpen Pass Call Center at 215-573-6355.

-Faculty and staff will receive guidance on what to do next from Penn Medicine’s Occupational Medicine team and students will be contacted by Campus Health.
+Faculty and staff will receive guidance on what to do next from a Penn Medicine clinician and students will be contacted by Campus Health.
+Please share the detailed guidance with your supervisor so that they can support you as needed.

-If you test positive for COVID-19, Occupational Medicine (faculty/staff) or Campus Health (students) will work with you to determine when you can return to work/class in-person.
+If you test positive for COVID-19, Occupational Medicine (faculty/postdocs/staff) or Campus Health (students) will work with you to determine when you can return to work/class in-person.
 Your return date will depend on a number of factors.
-If you are ill otherwise and do not have COVID-19, your own health care provider or Student Health Services will determine when you can return to work/class.
+If you are ill otherwise and do not have COVID-19, your personal health care provider or Student Health Services will determine when you can return to work or class.

 If you have symptoms or potential recent exposure, please contact your health care provider for guidance.
 When you are cleared by your provider, you can retake your symptom check on PennOpen Pass.